-The density of the observational network is normally unable to capture meso and fine scale meteorological structures.
-The majority of such structures are a result of land surface forcings (topography, surface vegetation, soil moisture and other surface characteristics), and fine scale non-hydrostatic numerical models, such as MM5, are tools to describe and forecast such structures.
+[4] The density of the observational network is normally unable to capture mesoscale and fine-scale meteorological structures.
+The majority of such structures are results of land surface forcings (topography, surface vegetation, soil moisture and other surface characteristics).
+Fine-scale nonhydrostatic numerical models, such as MM5, are tools to describe and forecast such structures.
 By using such models we get the possibility to obtain data outside observation points.
-An accurate and high resolution mesoscale model is therefore important if fine scale meteorological structures are to be investigated.
+An accurate and high resolution mesoscale model is therefore important if fine-scale meteorological structures are to be investigated.
 Increased computer capacity has made this possible during the last decade.
 Finer spatial and temporal resolutions and improved planetary boundary layer and surface parameterizations used in modern-era numerical mesoscale models permit more realistic simulations of both the diurnal and vertical structure of the PBL.
 Our focus has been on the description of the meteorological conditions rather than making forecasts.

-During the last years there has been a rapid progress in model description of land surface processes and turbulence in the planetary boundary layer (PBL) (e.g. Chen and Dudhia [2001a, 2001b], Viterbo et al.[1999] or Oncley & Dudhia (1995)).
-Few physical parameterizations currently used in numerical models are thoroughly tested in the meso- γ area.
+[5] During the last years there has been a rapid progress in model description of land surface processes and turbulence in the planetary boundary layer (PBL) [e.g., Chen and Dudhia, 2001a, 2001b; Viterbo et al., 1999; Oncley and Dudhia, 1995].
+Few physical parameterizations currently used in numerical models are thoroughly tested in the meso- $\gamma$ area.
 During stable conditions with calm winds and fair weather, the quality of near surface predictions of wind and temperature depend less on the quality of boundary conditions and more on locally generated flow regimes.
-Such regimes, and the break-up of temperature inversions, are controlled by many factors (see e.g. Stull (1988) or Garrat
+Such regimes, and the breakup of temperature inversions, are controlled by many factors [see, e.g., Stull, 1988; Garrat, 1999] such as turbulence, SW and longwave (LW) radiation, advection and subsidence.